semccomas/protein_project_for_submission/README.md

 names_of_seqs_in_sets.py put together the BLAST output files (parsed by psi_parse) to be in the proper cross validation sets as created by point2new.py

 names_of_seqs_in_sets.py ---> took the output from BLAST_to_SVM_sets.py and concatenated the contents (BLAST outputs) to the proper cross validation sets

+cat_cross_val_sets.sh ---> creating the training sets from the cross validation sets and using set1 as my validation set for final optimization

 svm_automated.sh ---> running SVM learn and SVM classify automatically.
 I would simply comment out either learn or classify depending on which I wanted to run and change the output directory.
 I would also just change the model names  based on what kernel and parameters I was running.